Central America Resource Center: Central American Wars

 The CARECEN Program of 1981, which sought to protect the rights of immigrants fleeing from their respective countries, came into effect after the influx of immigration caused by various civil wars faced by a number of Central American countries, specifically Guatemala, El Salvador and Nicaragua.
 In the 1950s decade, prior to the civil war era which erupted in Guatemala, a governorship of communist ideals had ruled over the country.
-Country leaders, Jacobo Arbenz and Juan Jose Arevalo were very prominent pieces of the communist party that governed Guatemala.
+Country leaders Jacobo Arbenz and Juan Jose Arevalo were very prominent members of the communist party that governed Guatemala.
 Though these leaders were democratically elected, it had become evident that communist governing strategies had become a focal point of their political agendas.
 Such political agendas had now caught the attention of the United States, who had recently begun assisting in destroying communist ideals in the Cold War.
 President Dwight D. Eisenhower advocated that the government must back the Guatemalan rebels in what is known as coup d'état which worked to overthrow the country's communist regime by instilling a right wing, authoritative and conservative governorship in Guatemala.
 The Guatemalan civil war was divided into several phases of violence and resistance.
 Through widespread human rights violations in which the people of Guatemala suffered, a three-decade long civil war erupted that spanned from 1960 to 1996.
 Though a peace treaty was later signed, ending the Guatemalan civil l war in the late 1990s, an influx of immigration to the United States in the prior three and a half decades became imminent as the masses fled to the United States in search of an improved environment of livability and freedom.